Wednesday, March 25, 2026

 Baker told me that I probably shouldn’t worry too much.
 He mentioned something one of his old friends in Japan, Nanao Sakaki, the godfather of Japanese hippies, said when his memory was fading after he crossed 80 years, “he couldn’t remember what he didn’t need to know anyway.”

 I asked David Chadwick if he remembered having any more details about Nanao's condition.
 David pointed me to a conversation he had with Nanao before he died.
-David talked about a mutual friend who had colon cancer.
+He and David talked about a mutual friend who had colon cancer.
 Nanao seemed to follow the conversation but asked the same question several times, “What did he have?”
 "Shiri," David repeated, patting his butt, but said that he’d already answered the question.

 Nanao wasn't fazed.
 "Kenbosho," he said.
-"I have kenbosho."
-David asked if that meant senility or Alzheimer's.
+"I have kenbosho," David asked if that meant senility or Alzheimer's.
 Nanao wasn't exactly sure.
 But he was quite cheerful about it.
 "Ah, kenbosho is very good," he said.
 "No need to remember anything anyway.
-My mind is becoming more empty and free every day!
+My mind is more empty and free every day!
 This is a very good thing.
 I like kenbosho very much."

 After crossing Four Corners, the last 40 miles north up Highway 17 from Amoroso to Crestone, the road becomes totally flat, level and straight for as far as my eye could take it to the edge of the car’s headlights.
 The night was very dark, no light for miles; the sky seemed to be painted a deep penetrating purple that went all the way to the moon, but I didn’t really notice.
 I thought that we must have been late, and Baker Roshi might have been driving even faster, but it also might have just been my fear.
 I think we were riding in a BMW, but it might have been a Mercedes.
-I am not interested in cars; however Roshi's love of fast cars is legendary and actually got him into some trouble.
+I am not interested in cars; however, Roshi's love of fast cars is legendary and actually got him into some trouble.
 He turned the conversation towards how German engineers make sure that the mechanics of the automobile are tip top because driving on the autobahn was very fast and Germans demanded strict safety protocols, or, he joked, they at least needed the assurance of safety, even if a ruse.

 I gradually regained my composure, but my perception of the night had changed.
 It opened up, and I was so aware of the beauty of the night above the Sangre de Cristo Mountains.
 I was just part of a vast universe, beyond any explanation.